Hedy88/hurricane/README.md

 # hurricane
-Quick And Simple Web Server
+Quick And Simple Web Server In Python